rrvsh/aenyrathia-wiki/Characters/Player Characters/Arche Kagekiyo.md

 - Can use once per short or long rest from the following options:
 	- Turn Undead: As an action, make all undead within 30ft run away from you upon failing WIS save
 	- Harness Divine Power: Bonus action to regain one expended spell slot up to level equals to half your proficiency bonus
-	- Twilight Sanctuary: Action to cast 30ft radius sphere, lasts for 1 minute, if creature ends turn in sphere, you can end one charmed/frightened effect, all allies in sphere get prof bonus + Cleric level damage reduction once per round.
-Overrides natural light with dim light.
+	- Twilight Sanctuary: Action to cast 30ft radius sphere, lasts for 1 minute, if creature ends turn in sphere, you can end one charmed/frightened effect, all allies in sphere get prof bonus + WIS mod damage reduction once per round
 ## Level 3
 ### Class: Cleric
 - Hit Dice: 3d8
 - Max HP: 27 = 20 + 5 (1d8) + 2 (CON mod)
 - +1 1st level spell slot, +2 2nd level spell slots
 - +1 prepared spell (7 total)

 ## Level 4
 ### Class: Cleric
 - Hit Dice: 4d8